AIADMK goes to police again against Sasikala, alleges conspiracy to unleash violence in TN | Law-Order

 The police department, without naming anyone, in astatement said it has got information that some were planningto take law into their own hands and cause a breach of publictranquility and disrupt traffic movement.

-The state police warned of action against those whoinvolved in such unlawful activites and this is seen as awarning to the AMMK following the AIADMK's complaint.
+The state police warned of action against those whoinvolve themselves in such unlawful activities and this isseen as a warning to AMMK following the AIADMK's complaint.

 On the previous complaint against Sasikala, Shanmugamsaid it was connected to her use of party flag and AIADMK'sstrong objection to it and the present one pertained toconspiracy to stoke violence.